TRACK CHAIRS

 Knowledge Innovation and Entrepreneurial Systems focuses on the evolving nature of work and society.
 Competitive, political, and cultural pressures are forcing organizations to do more with less and to leverage all they know to succeed.
 Knowledge, innovation, and entrepreneurial systems are the systems we’re developing to facilitate collaboration, socialization, and work to improve knowledge capture, storage, transfer and flow.
 The use of knowledge and the systems that support it fosters creativity and innovation while providing the infrastructure of organizational learning and continuous improvement.
 This track explores the many factors that influence the development, adoption, use, and success of knowledge, innovation, and entrepreneurial systems.
 These factors include culture, measurement, governance and management, storage and communication technologies, process modeling and development.
 The track also looks at the societal drivers for knowledge systems including an aging work force, a remote work force and its need to distribute knowledge and encourage collaboration in widely dispersed organizations and societies, and competitive forces requiring organizations of all types to adapt and change rapidly.
 Increasingly, these systems rely on systems and associated analytics to support knowledge assets.
 Finally, the track addresses issues that impact society in the use of these systems in what is now called the “new norm.”
 These issues include disinformation and forgetting, social identity, social justice, remote socialization, resource allocation, and decision making, including automated, augmented, artificial, and human based decision making.
 Papers are invited that address any of these issues through the following minitracks:

-In today’s knowledge-intensive world, efficient management and utilization of information are paramount for organizational (and sometimes also personal) success.
+In today’s knowledge-intensive world, efficient information management and utilization are paramount for organizational (and sometimes personal) success.
 Artificial Intelligence (AI) has emerged as a powerful tool for knowledge management, offering solutions that streamline processes, enhance decision-making support, and facilitate collaboration.
-This track focuses on the intersection of AI assistants (including chatbots, text-based or voice-based assistants) and generative AI techniques in the realm of knowledge management.
+This minitrack focuses on the intersection of AI assistants (including chatbots, text-based and voice-based assistants) and generative AI techniques in the realm of organizational and personal knowledge management.

-We invite submissions that explore innovative approaches, design science and design theory, case studies, theoretical insights, and practical applications of AI-driven solutions in knowledge management for both organizational and personal life settings.
+We invite submissions from researchers and practitioners that explore innovative approaches, design science and design theory, case studies, theoretical insights, and practical applications of AI-driven solutions in knowledge management for both organizational and personal life settings.
 Topics of interest include, but are not limited to:

-• Diversity and ethical aspects, as well as risks and challenges of designing and appropriating knowledge with AI assistants and other AI systems (e.g., information overload, ‘operator hand-off’ problems, technostress, and protection of information assets).
+5. Diversity, ethical aspects, risks, and challenges of designing and appropriating knowledge with AI assistants and other AI systems (e.g. information overload, ‘operator hand-off’ problems, technostress, and protection of information assets).

-• Design, evaluation, and/or use of knowledge management and AI systems and processes to facilitate knowledge creation and sharing and quick problem solving.
+7. Design, evaluation, and/or use of knowledge management and AI systems and processes to facilitate knowledge creation and sharing as well as quick problem solving.

-• Technology-in-practice outcomes and processes across both technology-centric and socio-centric approaches to generative AI and AI systems design (as related to, but not limited to, various affordance and agency/agential frameworks, computer-supported cooperative work, etc.).
+8. Technology-in-practice outcomes and processes across both technology-centric and socio-centric approaches to generative AI and AI systems design (as related to, but not limited to, various affordance and agency/agential frameworks, computer-supported cooperative work).

 Minitrack Co-Chairs: